gijslaarman/css-to-the-rescue-1920/README.md

 This time I went in guns blazing and basically creating a mess of a css file.

 ## Thoughts
 So I missed an entire weeks worth of work due to illness.
 The extra time would have helped a bit, but in all fairness it would have not made it any prettier.
-Or it would have not made me anymore proud of this.
+Nor would it have made me anymore proud of this.

 ## License
 This project is under [MIT License](https://github.com/gijslaarman/css-to-the-rescue-1920/blob/master/LICENSE)